 - Does my Annual Allowance stay the same once I’ve started taking money from my pension?

-- What if I’m near to going over the Lifetime Allowance?
+- What’s happened to the Lifetime Allowance?

 One of the best things about a pension is the tax relief you get on any contributions you or your employer make, but there are limits to the taxman’s generosity.